Sajini2/WeatherApp_Devops/README.md

 ### Step 4: Wait 2-3 Minutes
 - Go to **Actions** tab
-- Wait for green checkmark ✅
+- Wait for green checkmark (Success)
 - Your site is LIVE!

 ### Step 5: Get Your URL